juanmaguitar/OOP-JS/03-singleton/README.md

 module.exports = LogManager
 ```

-With this implementation of the class we assure that every instance of it point to the same object
+With this implementation of the class we assure that every instance of it, point to the same object

 The execution of the demo returns